CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/VictoryLevels.md

 ### Removing Dice to an already rolled Dice Pool

 Whenever losing dice of the same kind, always remove dice from left to right.
-This is to leave it up to chance if they dice they lost that round punishes or benifits their combat roll for that round.
+This is to leave it up to chance if they dice they lost that round punishes or benefits their combat roll for that round.
 With physical dice, you can just straighten out the dice and begin removing in that order.

 ## Level 1 victory